Joljol-Yahya/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints different combinations of the digit
+Prints allpossible of three digits